Reivax2003/PixelPhysics/README.md

 Our goal is to make a realtime physics simulation built around pixels, each pixel is one unit of a substance and there are different substances that behave differently and can interact with each other.

-List of planned substances: Sand, Water, Stone, Metal, wet sand, fire, wood, plants, lava
+List of planned substances: Sand (falls downwards or diagonally), Water (falls down, diagonally, or moves left/right), Stone (does nothing), Metal (does nothing), wet sand (created with sand+water, can stack at a higher angle than sand), fire (Burns flammables), wood (can burn), plants (grow on sand?), lava (burns flammables and melts through stone/metal)

 We plan on using java.